-So many of us are obsessed with getting everything done, it’s almost as if we feel compelled to make sure everything is off our plate.
+So many of us are obsessed with getting everything done—it’s almost as if we feel compelled to make sure everything is off our plate.
 Recently, I watched an episode of MasterChef: The Professionals.
 In it, one chef with 20 years of experience created some incredible plates of food.
 Just one problem—there was too much stuff on the plate.
-As a result, the whole dish didn’t come together and it cost him a place in the semi-finals.
+As a result, the whole dish didn’t come together, and it cost him a place in the semi-finals.

 3. Have a Break, Have a Walk

 Our lives have become more and more sedentary, and that’s not a good thing.
-Many people sit in front of computer screens, glued to their chairs for hours at a time.
-It’s not healthy.
+Many people sit in front of computer screens, glued to their chairs for hours at a time—it’s not healthy.

-4. Email Is Our Enemy
+4. Email is Our Enemy

-He went on to explain that if we did nothing else other than not check our email for the first two hours after we wake up, we would improve our productivity by 30%.
+He went on to explain that if we did nothing else other than not check our email for the first two hours after we woke up, we would improve our productivity by 30%.
 It doesn’t get much simpler than that.

 5. Create Your Space

-Only have what you need on your desk.
-Remove all things that are not important.
+Only have what you need on your desk; remove all things that are not important.
 Things tend to pile up over time, which can distract us or create a feeling of being overwhelmed.

 7. Personal Development

 It’s something that everyone should take into consideration when thinking of ways to increase efficiency at work.
-The more experience and knowledge we acquire, the easier tasks become, which is why we should always work on improving our own ability.
+The more experience and knowledge we acquire, the easier tasks become, which is why we should always work on improving our own abilities.

 While most people think the key to building a successful business is all about clever marketing and cool products, what is often overlooked is the impact stress can have on us.
-I know more than a few millionaires who have more than enough money for the rest of their lives, but it came at a price—their health.
+I know more than a few millionaires who have more than enough money for the rest of their lives, but it comes at a price—their health.

-Most people aren’t lazy.
-The problem is they don’t want to do what they should.
+Most people aren’t lazy; the problem is they don’t want to do what they should.
 Instead, they fill much of their day doing activities that give them a sense of accomplishment while never making any real progress on the things they should.

 10. Time Tracking